CocoTheDev/Google-Landing-page/readme.md

 ```
 **styles.scss**
 ```
-@import 'variables';
+@import 'responsive';
-main {
+body {
-    @include responsive-main-height;
+    @include responsive-mixin;
 }
 ```

-5) ### How I made it responsive
-- Using 100% width instead of 100vw for header, main and footer
-- Use vh to set the height of nav, main, and footer sections

 ## Tips & Advices
+0. Set body height and width to 100 vh vw
+1. Code it Mobile First !
+(Iphone 5/SE should be a good base)
-1) First create sections with nothing in, place it on the page, and set @media queries *(use different background-color for better visual)*
+2. First create sections with nothing in, place it on the page, and set @media queries *(use different background-color for better visual)*
-2) Continue with the same approche for the div in sections
+3. Use the responsive dev tool to play with your project and see how it breaks
+4. Continue with the child sections *(Don't miss to look at different viewport to see how div's moving)*